Revised: April 7, 2022

-The Accelerator Award program will be a key component of the CBC’s Phase 2 strategy.
-New in 2018, Accelerator Awards intend to support research leading to the development of therapeutics at the early stages of translation.
+The Accelerator Award program is a key component of the CBC’s Phase 2 strategy.
+Inaugurated in 2018, Accelerator Awards intend to support research leading to the development of therapeutics at the early stages of translation.
 The award is intended to enable the initial steps toward potential commercialization of intriguing basic research discoveries with significant translational potential.
 Applicants for Accelerator Awards should present a compelling hypothesis about the therapeutic potential of the system/entity to be studied, and propose a research plan that addresses one or more key components of the hypothesis and can generate robust data to advance the program.

 Accelerator Awards offer up to $100,000 for one year.
 Quarterly progress reports will be required and funds will be distributed in tranches based on progress towards pre-specified milestones.
 Awardees may be invited to apply for an additional award of $150,000 for a second year if adequate progress is made towards milestones during the first year.

 In addition to providing financial support, Accelerator Awards will support investigators by providing mentoring by various experts from industry and the universities.
 Those seeking Accelerator Awards will receive frequent feedback, beginning with the Letter of Intent submission and continuing into performance of approved projects.

 Unlike other CBC awards (and NIH grants), Accelerator Awards will be made only to support early-stage translational research.
 The multipart application process is initiated with the submission of a Letter of Intent (LOI) and will require well-thought-out and clear, detailed explanations of translational potential, and the proposed work must explicitly address questions pertaining to translation.
 Applicants with promising LOIs will be required to present their projects at a CBC Accelerator Network (CBCAN) meeting and address/incorporate feedback into the final proposal.